yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 ### Committee Formation
 A committees is formed by creating the public documentation described below and submitting it for approval.
 If a committee is proposed or led by the Core Team, the formal approval of the Executive Council is not needed and the Executive Council should only be informed.
+In all other cases, the Executive Council approves the committee.
 Upon approval, the committee is listed at [The Carpentries website](https://carpentries.org/committees/) with a link to its public documentation.